Central Bureau of the Lithuanian Sections of the Russian Communist Party (Bolsheviks): Lithuanian-Belorussian Department

-With the merger of the Lithuanian and Belorussian soviet republics into the Socialist Soviet Republic of Lithuania and Belorussia (SSR LiB) in February 1919, the party decided that the organization among Lithuanian and Belorussian workers should be combined.
+With the merger of the Lithuanian and Byelorussian soviet republics into the Socialist Soviet Republic of Lithuania and Belorussia (SSR LiB) in February 1919, the party decided that the organization among Lithuanian and Belarusian workers should be combined.
 Thus the Central Bureau of the Lithuanian Sections as well as its Byelorussian sections of the Russian Communist Party (Bolsheviks) were reorganized into the Lithuanian and Belorussian Agitation and Propaganda Department of the Central Committee of the Russian Communist Party (Bolshevik).
 The Department Board consisted of Rapolas Rasikas (chairman), Jonas Stašelis (secretary) and Chodošas.
 Rasikas was also put in charge of building the 5th Vilna Infantry Regiment of the Red Army in Moscow, travelling across Soviet Russia to enlist men born in the Lithuanian governorates.

 In Odessa, the Lithuanian evacuees published Lietuvių komunistas ('Lithuanian Communist') in the summer of 1919.
 Some ten issues were published between June and August 1919.
 J. Kamarauskas was the editor of the newspaper.

 The Third Conference of Lithuanian-Belorussian RCP(B) members was held in Moscow on March 17–21, 1920.
 The conference critically reviewed the functioning of the Soviet Lithuanian and SSR LiB governments in 1918–1919.
 The conference elected new leadership for the Lithuanian and Belorussian Agitation and Propaganda Section, including R. Rasikas (secretary), V. Kapsukas, Chodoš, Romančiuk and J. Stašelis.